Threshold for a Service from the Disabled Children's Team

 2. Together We Protect Children

-Please refer to the threshold guidance produced by the LSCB (see LSCB Procedures) with specific reference to the high threshold, threshold 4 (see The Four Levels of Needs, Threshold Document (LSCB Procedures)) which is to target services to vulnerable children with acute or highly complex needs.
+Please refer to the threshold guidance produced by the LSCP (see LSCP Procedures) with specific reference to the high threshold, threshold 4 (see The Four Levels of Needs, Threshold Document (LSCP Procedures)) which is to target services to vulnerable children with acute or highly complex needs.

 3. The Role of the Team